buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcRotationalStiffnessMeasure.md

 # IfcRotationalStiffnessMeasure

-_IfcRotationalStiffnessMeasure_ is a measure of rotational stiffness.
+_IfcRotationalStiffnessMeasure_ is a measure of rotational stiffness.<!-- end of definition -->

 Usually measured in Nm/rad.